-For the last few years, we’ve been finding more and more Easter egg decorating ideas that skip the traditional dip and dye, and go straight to Sharpies.
-What’s cool for us as parents is that not only is there less mess, but what kids don’t jump at the chance to get a Sharpie in their hands?
+Sharpie Easter eggs are some of our favorite no-mess, no-dye Easter egg ideas over the years.
+What’s cool for us as parents is that not only is there less to clean up but hey, what kids don’t jump at the chance to play with a forbidden Sharpie?
 So, I’ve sought out 19 of the coolest Sharpie Easter egg ideas to try out.

 We found this adorable Mr. Humpty Dumpty Sharpie Easter egg decorating idea a few years back, and while Confetti Sunshine, the blog that first shared them, is no longer up and running, they’re pretty easy to figure out.
 A quick dip in some colored dye will get your eggs dressed (well, at least on the bottom) then just decorate with a Sharpie or other marker.
 Just don’t sit them on a wall, for obvious reasons.